 MONTUS : Master On New Technologies Using Services

 Schematically, cloud computing consists of pooling hardware and software resources via the Internet.
 It reduces the costs of processing and storage of information – but it’s not for free – in a simplified environment accessible to all.
 It is also an operational response to the generalized problems of Big Data – also today major issue of Computer Science.
 This simplification and cost reduction offer methodological possibilities not previously explored (e.g. Artificial Intelligence).
 The strategy of the project that aims to organize thematic workshops and practical workshops applied to the environment is a real innovation that responds to demand now clearly identified with our partners.
 Still little teaching, cloud computing, “recent” paradigm of computer science, requires a major theoretical investment before being mobilized by the practice on concrete projects.
 Projects that will have at heart to strengthen the links between education, research and environmental engineering.
 MONTUS is responding to regional priorities set in the framework of ERASMUS + projects.
-Besides the theoretical and requested practical skills MONTUS develop the specifications for a Master level training with our partners – unique in South-East Asia (and maybe in Europe) – and publish reference books (education, scientific).
-MONTUS will also deliver practical solutions deployed at three basic levels of cloud computing (infrastructure, platform and software) in the partner countries with computer hardware funded by the project (installed in Hanoi, Pathum Thani and Phnom Penh).
+Besides the theoretical and requested practical skills MONTUS develop the specifications for a Master level training with our partners – unique in South-East Asia – and publish reference books (education, scientific).
+MONTUS also delivers practical solutions deployed at three basic levels of cloud computing (infrastructure, platform and software) in the partner countries with computer hardware funded by the project (installed in Hanoi, Pathum Thani and Phnom Penh).

 Tomorrow is today already, be prepared for, besides that we should anticipate future IT tools, there is much to bet that these new paradigms will open us many innovative scientific horizons at the heart of our problematics.
 Let us dare!